jwa5-1562013/BFF-INFO201-group-project/README.md

   This project uses a dataset from 2012 to 2016 containing information of employment, earnings, sex, college majors, etc., and analyze the relationship between college majors and earnings.

-  Our goal is to help college students either with a major or haven't decided one to have a better idea of the economic aspect of their degrees.
+  Our goal is to help college students either with a major or haven't decided one to have a better idea of the economic prospect of their degrees.

   The idea was inspired by the article “The Economic Guide to Picking a College Major” by Ben Casselman.